valeriosouza/jetpack-whatsapp/readme.txt

 = I do not see the button on my page, though I see other social networks. = The icon of WhatsApp only appears on smartphones and tablets devices.

+= There is already WhatsApp Web, why not release? = Our plugin does not interfere in the operation of browsers and operating systems.
+Even turning on, the icon will not work.

+= I am Noob, and I want to show the button. =
+The button is hidden via CSS, remove the CSS of your theme the `display:none`

 = It is not working on Windows Phone. =
 For some reason, we do not know or WhatsApp application, or Windows Phone, the button does not work these devices.